 For Jaxson, that meant his brain surgery would be followed by a multimodal, intensive course of treatment.
 It was tough: six rounds of inpatient chemotherapy, 30 days of focal proton radiation, and 12 rounds of monthly maintenance chemotherapy, which should conclude by the end of 2016.
 Yet Jaxson has sailed through it.
 “He’s so comfortable at CHOP,” his mom says.
 “It’s not stressful.
 It’s like coming to see family.”
 Jaxson’s father laughs and adds, “Sometimes he doesn’t want to leave!”

 Seeing 2 1/2-year-old Jaxson today, you might not even realize he's being treated for cancer.
-He loves goofing around with his big brothers and watching them play baseball.
+He loves goofing around with his big brothers, Joey and Dominick, and watching them play baseball.
 After their games, he runs around the field with them.
 These days he can’t be in the sun for very long, which has curtailed his beloved outside play time, but he has plenty of company to keep him occupied: “His brothers, grandparents, cousins, aunts and uncles adore him and love spending time with him,” says Diana.
 The diagnosis and treatment sent the family into a whirlwind, but also brought them closer together.

 Everything they’ve been through has made them see what others might take for granted — like blowing out candles on a birthday cake — as breakthrough moments.
 “Last year we didn’t know if Jaxson would celebrate his second birthday and where he would be,” says Diana.
 “We got to celebrate his second birthday with no evidence of disease.
 Walking, talking, happy, typical 2-year-old.”